Report Events and New Information

 Send an email to firstname.lastname@example.org if you have questions or need help.
 Identify your department in your email.

-- Zipline Help for Researchers, especially the Reports of New Information section
+- Researcher Guide, especially the Reports of New Information section